stephanielenehan/PP1-Handsome-Hounds/README.md

 No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+NOTE TO SELF: add section on accessibility testing.
+There is a link on https://www.boia.org/ to test website.
+Test Favicon
+Test all Icons
+Test all logos
+Test background images
+Test fonts chosen and default back up fonts.
+Test all links internal and external.
+Test all colour choices and combinations. and show all results and changes made where required and why.

 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)